 Research Programs and Projects

-The INCT-BioSyn consortium will contribute as a pillar of research and development of the National Plan for Biotechnology.
+In addition, the INCT-BioSyn consortium will contribute as a pillar of research and development of the National Biotechnology Plan.

 Foundation of the INCT-BioSyn: